Merangin F.C.

-Merangin Football Club, commonly known as simply Merangin FC, is a Indonesia association football club based in Merangin Regency, Jambi.
-The football club currently plays in Liga 3 which is the last tier in Indonesian football.
+Merangin Football Club, commonly known as simply Merangin FC, is an Indonesia association football club based in Merangin Regency, Jambi.
+The football club currently plays in Liga 4 which is the last tier in Indonesian football.
 In 2016, Merangin FC became the champion of 2016 ISC Liga Nusantara Jambi zone, as well as representing Jambi province in the national round of Liga Nusantara.